-Kevin lives with his grandmother.
-His duties at home include carrying water, caring for animals and running errands.
+In his home, Kevin helps by carrying water, caring for animals and running errands.
+He lives with his grandmother.
+His grandmother is sometimes employed as a laborer.
 There are 3 children in the family.
-His grandmother is sometimes employed as a laborer.

 For fun, Kevin enjoys soccer, running and playing group games.
 He attends church activities and choir regularly and is in high school where his performance is average.